ekallwin/portfolio/README.md

 - **Bootstrap 4**: For responsive design and UI components.
 - **JavaScript (ES6+)**: Custom functionality like form handling and smooth scrolling.
 - **Font Awesome**: For social media and interactive icons.
-- **JotForm**: For embedding a contact form to allow visitors to send messages.

 ## Setup Instructions